AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Consider these 3 categories of methods of securing a blockchain:

 * PoW with ASICs
-* PoW without ASICs (e.g., GPUs/CPUs; aka "ASIC resistant")
+* PoW without ASICs (e.g., GPUs/CPUs; aka \`\`ASIC resistant'')
 * PoS

 PoW+ASICs means the miner-base is inflexible; they don't have many choices for where to point their ASICs.
 It's super high hash-rate, though, and has near-optimal thermodynamic security given the state of ASIC manufacturing (e.g., 5nm chips).

 PoW+GPUs means the miner-base is super flexible; there are lots of choices for profitable chains to mine.
 They can pick and choose and have low overhead to doing so.
 They aren't near the limit for thermodynamic security, though.
 If relevant ASICs come along they'll always out-compete GPUs.

 PoS has an inflexible miner base too -- most PoS schemes (e.g., DPoS, etc) require the miners to stake coins and that happens over a period of time.
 However, there is a sense where the thermodynamic security of PoS is high (provided ECDSAs and EC crypto keep working).
 There's another sense where the thermodynamic security of PoS is low: miners control their private keys and have near zero energy cost per signature.
+The former is irrelevant while the latter sense is true.
 That's the reason that PoS systems include mechanics like *slashing*.

 So these methods of doing blockchain security all have different qualities.
 What does it mean for Amaroo, and how should the UT simplex be divided between these groups?
+Note: this assumes that there is a secure way to do PoS consensus.

 UT's consensus is emergent from an *additive and collaborative* process.
-Adding more simplex-chains increases security incrementally, but if one fails (or is attacked) then it doesn't have magnified negative effects for the rest of the network.
+Adding more simplex-chains increases security incrementally, but if one simplex-chain fails (or is attacked) then it doesn't have magnified negative effects for the rest of the network (e.g., by causing a network-wide DoS).
 This means we can potentially add lots of different types of blockchain security, with different qualities, to create a platform where dapp-authors can *choose the desired qualities*.

 Do they want a highly secure base-chain, but variance in block times isn't a problem?
 Then they should go with an ASIC-chain.
 Do they want a moderately secure base-chain, but with *low* variance in block times?
 Then go with a GPU-chain.
 Do they want a moderate-to-low security base-chain, but with regular (near-zero-variance) block times?
 Then go with a PoS/PoA-chain (at the simplex level).

-\begin{comment}
-My intuition is that each of these three quality-groups should be responsible for <50% of UT's overall security.
-If they were balanced, then they'd be at one-third each; however, something like 45%/40%/15% would work too.

-NB: The only way to directly compare security like this is to proxy the measurement via the distribution of ROO per group. i.e., for the 45/40/15 example, we might have 45% of ROO in (or on dapp-chains via) ASIC-chains, 40% in GPU-chains, and 15% in PoS-chains.
-For this calculation I count any ROO in a dapp-chain as also being in the parent simplex-chain.
-\end{comment}

 ### Lowering Block Production Variance

 Is it possible to *dramatically* lower the variance of block production in PoW blockchains without altering incentive structures, compromising security, or changing the probability of generating a valid block?

 Yes.
 The method relies on the *structure* of the network, rather than the consensus protocol itself.
 Particularly, the network must be structured such that miners' choices result in decreased block production variance --- an emergent phenomenon.
 It's important not to try and make it artificially (e.g., by increasing the block reward with time-since-last-block) because you don't want ppl to game the system.
-It's better to have a simple system with emergent properties than a complex system with those properties "designed in".
+It's better to have a simple system with emergent properties than a complex system with those properties \`\`designed in''.

 Say you have a network with 10 chains: $C_0, C_1, C_2, ..., C_9$.
 If the networks are separate, then you have 10 groups of miners: $M_0, M_1, M_2, ..., M_9$.
 They have to choose one chain to mine on, so the distribution of miners is expected approximate the distribution of normalized block rewards + tx fees.
 The proportions of block rewards between $C_i$ & $C_j$ don't really matter, we expect the mining groups $M_i$ & $M_j$ will just sort themselves out due to market forces.
 For simplicity, though, this example assumes that mining rewards and the distribution of miners is an even 10% across the board.